I want to identify the AWS WAF rule that's blocking my request or responding with a 403 Forbidden error.

 Short description

-If a request matches an AWS WAF rule with the Block action, then AWS WAF returns a 403 Forbidden error by default.
+By default, AWS WAF returns a "403 Forbidden" error for requests that match AWS WAF rules with the Block action.
 If you set up custom responses for Block actions, then AWS WAF returns your configured response.

-To troubleshoot the 403 Forbidden error, identify the AWS WAF rule or rule group that's blocking the request.
+To troubleshoot the "403 Forbidden" error, use Sampled requests or AWS WAF logs to identify the AWS WAF rule or rule group that blocks the request.
 Then, modify the rule to allow your request.

 Resolution

-If your request was blocked within the past 3 hours, then you can view a sample of the blocked web requests.
+If AWS WAF blocked your request within the past 3 hours, then you can view a sample of the blocked web requests.
 If AWS WAF blocked your request more than 3 hours ago, then resend the same request to generate a new sampled request.

 In the Sampled requests table, review the following columns:

-• The Metric name column to identify the rule or rule group that matches the request.
+- To identify the rule or rule group that matches the request, review the Metric name column.
 If a rule group is blocking the request, then use the Rule inside rule group column to identify the rule.

-• The Action column to confirm that the rule is set to Block.
+- To confirm that the rule is set to Block, review the Action column.

-If AWS WAF logging wasn't turned on at the time of your request, then turn on AWS WAF logging and resend the same request.
+Note: If you didn't activate AWS WAF logging at the time of your request, then turn on AWS WAF logging and resend the same request.

 Use the queries in your AWS WAF logs to identify the blocked requests.
-Use Amazon CloudWatch Logs Insights to query AWS WAF logs that are stored in CloudWatch Logs.
-Use Amazon Athena to query AWS WAF logs that are stored in Amazon Simple Storage Solution (Amazon S3).
+To query AWS WAF logs that you store in Amazon CloudWatch Logs, use Amazon CloudWatch Logs Insights queries.
+To query AWS WAF logs that you store in Amazon Simple Storage Solution (Amazon S3), use Amazon Athena queries.

 CloudWatch Logs Insights example queries